vitaly-t/pg-promise/README.md

 ---
 * `pgFormatting`

-By default, **pg-promise** provides its own implementation of the query value formatting, using the standard syntax of $1, $2, etc.
+By default, **pg-promise** provides its own implementation of the query formatting, supporting two different formats:

+* Format `$1, $2, etc`, when parameter `values` is either a simple value or an array of simple values;
+* Format `${propName}` - ES6-like format, if `values` is an object that's not `null` and not a `Date` instance.

-Any query request accepts values for the variable within query string as the second parameter.
+Every query method of the library accepts `values` as its second parameter.
-It accepts a single simple value for queries that use only one variable, as well as an array of simple values, for queries with multiple variables in them.

-**pg-promise** implementation of query formatting supports only the basic javascript types: text, boolean, date, number and null.
+**pg-promise** automatically converts all basic javascript types (text, boolean, date, number and null) into their Postgres format.

-Those basic types are however sufficient to cover more complex scenarios.
-For example, binary data is exchanged with the database using hex strings, as shown below.
+Below is an example of how to deal with more complex data types, like binary:

 ```javascript
 var fs = require('fs');